jarmo/eventify/README.md

 ## Usage

-Create configuration file:
+* Create configuration file with your e-mail address:

+    $ ruby -reventify -e "Eventify::Configuration.new(subscribers: ['foo@bar.com']).save"

+* Run it from command line and add it into `cron`:

-    $ ruby -reventify -e "Eventify::Configuration.new.save"
+    $ ruby -reventify -e "Eventify.new.process_new_events"

+* Check your e-mail for information about upcoming events.

-Edit configuration settings by adding your e-mail into `subscribers` list:
+* Edit configuration settings if defaults won't work for you:

     $ vi ~/.eventify/config.yaml

-Run it from command line and add it into `cron`:

-    $ ruby -reventify -e "Eventify.new.process_new_events"

 ## Supported Providers